Eclair (company)

-Eclair, formerly Laboratoires Eclair, was a film production, film laboratory, and movie camera manufacturing company established in Épinay-sur-Seine, France by Charles Jourjon in 1907.
-What remains of the business is a unit of Ymagis Group offering creative and distribution services for the motion pictures industries across Europe and North America such as editing, color grading, restoration, digital and theatrical delivery, versioning.
+Eclair, formerly Laboratoires Éclair, began as a film production, film laboratory, and movie camera manufacturing company established in Épinay-sur-Seine, France by Charles Jourjon in 1907.

+What remains of the business is a unit of Group :fr:Ymagis, offering creative and distribution services for the motion pictures industries across Europe and North America such as editing, color grading, restoration, digital and theatrical delivery, and versioning.
+The company is currently made up of two entities: Eclair Cinema and Eclair Media.

+History

+Founding

 The company produced many silent shorts in France starting in 1908, and soon thereafter in America.
 The American division produced films from 1911-1914 such as Robin Hood, one of the first filmed versions of the classic story in 1912.

-Deutsche Eclair, now Decla Film, was established as its German studio branch.
+Deutsche Eclair, later Decla-Film, was established as its German studio branch.
 In 1909, Eclair took part in the Paris Film Congress, an attempt by major European producers to form a cartel similar to the MPPC in America.

-Originally a production company, Eclair started building cameras in 1912.
-The company is made up of two entities: Eclair Cinema and Eclair Media.
+Originally a film production company, Eclair started building cameras in 1912.